AlexOBarnes/StarWatch/dashboard/README.md

 Shows the current location of the International Space Station (ISS) relative to a world map.

-<span style="color:cyan;">Data Sources</span>:
+`'Data Sources'`

 Logo images of the API data sources with adjacent link to the API webpages.

 ### Page 2 - Astronomy

-<span style="color:magenta;">**Celestial Body Select Box**</span>:
+<span style="color:magenta;">Celestial Body Select Box</span>:

 Select box that allows you to filter visualisations on the astronomy page by celestial body.
 Includes all non-earth solar system planets, the sun, and the moon.

-`'Mercury Visibility Across the UK'`
+`'<BODY> Visibility Across the UK'`

-Shows the visibility of Mercury per county overlaid with the cloud coverage of each county to give a holistic representation of the likelihood that inhabitants of each country will be able to see the specified celestial body in their area.
+Shows if the specified celestial body is visible in each county overlaid with the cloud coverage of each county to give a holistic representation of the likelihood that inhabitants of each country will be able to see the specified celestial body in their area.

-`'Mercury Star Chart'`
+`'<BODY> Star Chart'`

 Shows a star chart of the constellation that the specified celestial body can be found in.